-- A. Employees who do not participate in the Town's group health insurance coverage will receive \$530 to purchase optional insurance benefits or to make contribution to the Town's sponsored deferred compensation plan. - B. With this fixed dollar amount, each regular full-time employee may choose to use this benefit for deferred compensation (457 plan administered by PEBSCO), or other insurance such as cancer, intensive care, or disability insurance (administered by AFLAC).
-In the future other types of insurance may be added as additional options. - C. Employees who choose to use the Town's fixed benefit contribution for other than health insurance must show proof of health insurance coverage from another source.
+- B. With this fixed dollar amount of benefits, each regular full-time employee may choose to use this benefit for health insurance, deferred compensation (457 plan administered by PEBSCO), or other insurance such as cancer, intensive care, or disability insurance (administered by AFLAC).
+In the future, other health insurance plans and other types of insurance may be added as additional options. - C. Employees who choose to use the Town's fixed benefit contribution for other than health insurance must show proof of health insurance coverage from another source.
 If the employee loses this coverage from another source, he must then use the - D. Town's fixed benefit contribution to pay for health insurance and use other money from each paycheck to pay for additional benefits. - E. In addition to full-time employees using the Town's fixed contribution for health insurance, deferred compensation, or for other insurance products, all regular employees, including part-time, (seasonal employees are not eligible) may use their own money, through payroll deduction, to pay for additional benefits.
 The advantage to this is that the benefits are purchased without having to pay income taxes on the income used to pay for the benefits.
 This is known as "pre tax" benefits.
 While the tax liability for insurance is different from deferred compensation (some tax, such as FICA, must be paid on deferred compensation), all pre tax benefits offer some savings.